bookendless/StoryCraftAI/replit.md

 - **Vite**: Fast development server and build tool with React plugin
 - **PostCSS**: CSS processing with Tailwind and Autoprefixer
 - **ESModules**: Native ES module support throughout the application
-- **Electron**: Desktop application framework for creating native EXE files
-- **Electron Builder**: Build tool for packaging the app into distributable formats